 It does about a third of the revenue Pop-Tarts does.
-And, its sales have been soft as of late.
-Falling 1% over the last full year.
+And its sales have been soft as of late, falling 1% over the last year.

-While Kellogg’s was reluctant to position Pop-Tarts against cereals (and it happened anyway).
-Toaster Strudel embraced being the anti-cereal.
+While Kellogg was reluctant to position Pop-Tarts against cereals (and it happened anyway), Pillsbury’s Toaster Strudel embraces being the anti-cereal.

-It was a wise position.
-Because any market share will come at the expense of cereal.
-Theirs, Kellogg’s or another competitor.
+It was a wise position because any market share comes at the expense of cereal.

 You can place them in two markets.
 1) Health.
 And 2) For lack of a better term, “not-health.”